RouleThomas/Akizu_Lab/006_Ciceri2024/002__CutRun_NPC_53dN/labnote.md

 Add these values to `/home/roulet/006_Ciceri2024/002__CutRun_NPC_53dN/samples_002.xlsx`\
 Then in R; see `/home/roulet/006_Ciceri2024/006_Ciceri2024.R`.

---> Overall >xxx% input reads as been uniquely mapped to the genome (90% non uniq)
+--> Overall >60% input reads as been uniquely mapped to the genome (90% non uniq)